Coil-to-globule collapse of active polymers: a Rouse perspective: Building a continuous minimal active polymer model

 $\mu$ is the mobility of the monomers with length $b$, $f_0$ is the active force, $Q$ is the strength of the monomer-monomer interactions.
 We remark that Eq.~\eqref{eq:Rouse} should be completed with a set of boundary conditions.
 For the case of free ends, i.e. no forces on the head and tail of the polymer, the boundary conditions read~\cite{Winkler1995,Winkler2016}:

 In order to get analytical insights of Eq.~\eqref{eq:Rouse}, one typically looks for the eigenfunctions of the operator on the rhs of Eq.~\eqref{eq:Rouse} that are also compatible with the boundary conditions, Eq.~\eqref{eq:BC_model-Rouse}.
 For the case under study, this is a formidable task due to the non-linear forcing term.
 In order to avoid this difficulty we propose a strong assumption and avoid imposing the boundary conditions summarised in Eq.~(\ref{eq:BC_model-Rouse}).
-This amounts to introducing forces and torques on the edges of the polymer whose magnitude, direction and time correlation are, in principle, out of control and can be determined a posteriori.
+This amounts to introducing forces and torques on the edges of the polymer whose magnitude, direction and time correlation are, in principle, out of control and can be determined a posteriori. \pa{We will discuss this issue again once we introduce the Fourier representation}.
 Accordingly, Eq.(\ref{eq:Rouse}), in its Fourier representation, reads

 by multiplying both sides by $e^{-\imath k_{j}s}/N$, using the sum rule (reported in Eq.~\eqref{eq:sum_rule}) and {performing the integral} in $ds$, we obtain: